mco-gh/mco.dev/content/post/found/peoplewalker.md

 <!--more-->

 And you know what?
-It's not as weird as it sounds.
+It's not as crazy as it sounds.
 In one activity you get socializing, conversation, mental health, fresh air, exercise, and you make a new friend.
 Who can't use some of that these days?

 <br>